the-wig/the-wig/README.md

 My research interests lie in **ultra-low-power hardware**, **hardware security**, and **resilient embedded systems**, with a specific focus on applications that matter in low-resource contexts.

-**Currently building:**
+### Currently building:
-- A causal IIR lead compensator that corrects the electrochemical sensor's diffusion lag in real time, enabling accurate CO reconstruction from noisy discrete samples without future data.
-Physical hardware implementation is the next step after simulation validation.
+- **A causal IIR lead compensator.** Correcting electrochemical sensor diffusion lag in real time.
+Enables accurate CO reconstruction from noisy discrete samples without future data (physical implementation next after simulation is finalized).
-- A Ring Oscillator PUF implementation in Verilog with uniqueness, reliability, and uniformity analysis, exploring hardware authentication primitives relevant to edge security
+- **A Ring Oscillator PUF.** Exploring hardware authentication primitives for edge security, featuring uniqueness, reliability, and uniformity analysis.
-- An Edge ML power profiling framework measuring real inference cost across microcontrollers using hardware current sensing
+- **Edge ML Power Profiler.** Measuring real inference cost across microcontrollers using hardware current sensing.

 These projects are in active development and will shift as my research matures.